Police-Data-Accessibility-Project/pdap.io/README.md

 Testing is configured according to Gatsby's [Unit Testing](https://www.gatsbyjs.org/docs/unit-testing/) docs.

-You can run tests via the `npm test` command.
+You can run tests via the `npm test` command

-## Info for Content Managers

-Coming soon